 Expectations are tricky things.
 They can elevate our hopes to rarified heights, darken our fears, or land somewhere in between.
-We can even fear to hope lest that we somehow jinx our plans.
+We can even fear to hope since we may jinx our plans.
 For instance, when our daughter Rebekah was in High School, she refused to get excited about an upcoming mission trip to Mexico out of fear that her hopes would be dashed.
 I’m sure we’ve all been there at one time or another.

 A few verses later Nathanael declares, “Rabbi, You are the Son of God; You are the King of Israel.”
 (John 1:49, NASB95) So what changed?
 Nathanael met Jesus.
 His expectations dramatically changed because of getting to know Jesus for himself.